 Engagement rate

-Engagement rate tracks how often your audience interacts with your posts through likes, comments, shares, and other actions.
-High engagement means your content resonates with your audience and builds stronger connections.
+Measures how often users interact with your posts (likes, comments, shares).
+High engagement shows your content resonates with your audience.

 Reach and impressions